lmirosevic/GBLoading/README.md

 Basic Usage
 ------------

-To asynchornously load a resource asychronously simply call (your success and failure handlers will be called on the main thread):
+To asynchornously load a resource simply call (your success and failure handlers will be called on the main thread):

 ```objective-c
 [[GBLoading sharedLoading] loadResource:@"http://..." withSuccess:^(id object) {